MAGALA-RICHARD/apsimNGpy-documentations/doc/instantiating.rst

 Using a Local APSIM File
 ^^^^^^^^^^^^^^^^^^^^^^^^
-If you have an ``.apsimx`` file saved on your machine—either from a previous session or custom template—you can easily load it like so:
+If you have an ``.apsimx`` file saved on your machine—either from a previous session or custom template—you can easily load it like below:
+Like in the above case, a random file path is generated as an out path, but you can still provide a desired file path as shown below.

 .. code-block:: python

     from apsimNGpy.core.apsim import ApsimModel

     # Load a local APSIM file
-    model = ApsimModel(model='path/to/your/apsim/file.apsimx')
+    model = ApsimModel(model='path/to/your/apsim/file.apsimx', out_path = './maize.apsimx')

 Once your model is instantiated, you're ready to run simulations, edit model components, or inspect simulation settings.
 See the following sections for editing examples and diagnostics tools.